-Julia Royals, fiscal technician 2, Journalism and Media Production, The Edward R. Murrow College of Communication, is the March 2019 Crimson Spirit Award recipient.
+Julia Royals, fiscal technician 2, Journalism and Media Production, The Edward R. Murrow College of Communication, received a 2019 Crimson Spirit Award.

 A grant project about rural reporting in the Journalism and Media Production department launched with an event called the “Rural Reporting Plunge” last October.
 Forty-eight undergraduates were sent to 12 rural communities on an overnight reporting trip, and weren’t told where they were going until right before they left.
 As the Murrow College travel specialist, Julia was responsible for making the arrangements and reacting to numerous last-minute changes.
 The project has continued since then with small groups of students making day trips and overnight trips to a variety of rural locations in the region, often with less than a week’s notice.